rhbk/rhbk-jira-sync/README.md

  - Labels (partial ownership)
  - Componenents (partial ownership, without GHI prefix)
  - Links (partial ownership)

+ *Note: For component field, the script updates those with "team/" labels.
+Others are kept in JIRA only.*

  ## Step by step instructions
 Here is step by step how to run the integration locally on need basis: